mlibrary/design-system-old/packages/docs/index.md

 ></script>
 ```

+Browsers that support modules will load the first, while older browsers will load the second, bundled version.

-Once included, components can be used in your markup like any other regular HTML elements:
+Once included, components can be used in your markup like any other regular HTML elements.
+Only components that are actually used will be loaded.

 ```html 9-4
 <!DOCTYPE html>